GoldandBlack - Against the adds: Big Ten picks

 Nebraska at Ohio State: Buckeyes -26.0

 Let’s call this a “statement” game for OSU, which has scored 63, 62, 56, 36 and 48 in its last five vs. NU.
-Pick: Lay the points and take Brutus.
+Pick: Lay that bundle of points and take Brutus.

 Rutgers at Michigan State: Spartans -13.5